 These shifts will have big implications for brands with consumers revaluating how they spend their time and money in search of a greater sense of togetherness and balance in life.
 Brands that are stuck in the hustle and bustle of the 9 to 5 and have built their offering around ease, convenience, and imbalance could quickly be left behind if they fail to adapt.

-Post lockdown should be a time for these brands to start a programme of renewal to ensure what they offer and what they stand for aligns to this new consumer mindset.
+Post-lockdown should be a time for these brands to start a programme of renewal to ensure what they offer and what they stand for aligns with this new consumer mindset.
 The problem many will face though is that with so much change happening around them, knowing where to place their strategic bets, with little to no evidence to guide them, will cause many to stand still and allow others to take the opportunities that emerge.

 To find out more about MCCP ways of working contact us at: email@example.com